 Perhaps Elon Musk has no idea what he’s doing.
 That is the possibility that has dawned on many, since the angel investor took the reins of Twitter (including the platform’s founder Jack Dorsey).
 Musk’s $44 billion acquisition was greeted with outsized expectations, of course.
 But the prevailing view is that his tenure as CEO has amounted to nothing more than a series of slapdash executive decisions.

-But amid widespread ridicule of his monetisation schemes, plummeting ad revenue, and declining investor confidence, Musk decided (wisely) to change course, announcing that he would hand over day-to-day operations to new CEO Linda Yaccarino; the news came, just after, that he had signed on Tucker Carlson, who announced last week that he was restarting his show on Twitter.
+But amid widespread ridicule of his monetisation schemes, plummeting ad revenue, and declining investor confidence, Musk decided (wisely) to change course, announcing that he would hand over day-to-day operations to new CEO Linda Yaccarino; the news came, just after Tucker Carlson announced last week that he was restarting his show on Twitter.
 These dramatic moves signal a prospective turnaround in the fortunes of the struggling social media giant.
 Musk will stay on as executive chair and CTO, continuing to set the platform’s overall course.

 Throughout all the arbitrary changes in company policy so far, it is important to remember that Musk has, in fact, been working from a larger vision — one that he had stated plainly in October, just as he took the helm at Twitter.
 “Buying Twitter is an accelerant to creating X, the everything app,” he declared.
 Last month, it was revealed that Musk had merged Twitter into a shell company bearing the enigmatic name “X Corp”.
 It is part of a set of holding entities in Delaware, each with a variation on the brand name,“X Holdings”.
 But what exactly is “X”?